asameli/cnf-aws-iday/content/3_ModuleThree/33_Task3.md

 ![](../images/image-t3-1.png)

-- 2. Provide a name for the CNF instance, select **us-east-2** for the region for deployment, select **Internal S3** for the log type, and select the **S3 bucket** created by CloudFormation for the logging destination.
-Then click **Save**.
+- 2. Provide a name for the CNF instance, select **us-east-2 (US East Ohio)** for the region for deployment, select **Internal S3** for the log type, and select the **S3 bucket** created by CloudFormation for the logging destination.
+Then click **OK**.
 This will drop you back to the list of CNF instances while this is deployed in the background.

 {{% notice note %}}
 **Note:** FortiGate CNF is available in the following regions today.
 Based on customer demand, more regions will be supported in the future.